theobrulaw/Project-1-Deploying-a-2-Tier-Website-on-AWS/README.md

 # Amazon S3 Static Website Hosting (Cloud Infrastructure Lab)

-This repository contains hands-on projects demonstrating the design, deployment, and operation of a highly available and scalable web application on AWS using best practices for reliability, performance, and cost efficiency.
+This repository documents hands-on labs and exercises using Amazon S3 to deploy and manage static websites in AWS, focusing on cloud storage, security configuration, access control, and scalable web hosting within a production-style cloud environment.

-The focus is on building cloud-native architectures that can scale on demand, handle failures gracefully, and support real-world production workloads.
+The focus is on developing practical AWS skills that support CloudOps, DevOps, and cloud infrastructure engineering roles.

 ---